EcareServices/EcareLab/CodeLabs/Xamarin/Forms/TabbedPageDemo/Start/README.md

 ```
 Run the project.
 You should have three tabs.
 The dashboard tab buttons should also navigate to the configured tabs.

-If you have any problems, check the completed version
+If you have any problems, check out the [Completed version](https://github.com/EcareServices/EcareLab/tree/master/CodeLabs/Xamarin/Forms/TabbedPageDemo/Completed).